catppuccin/userstyles/README.md

 &nbsp;

 <p align="center">
-Catppuccin userstyles is a collection of userstyles for various websites and web applications that are themed with the smoothing pastel colors that we all love.
+Catppuccin userstyles is a collection of userstyles for various websites and web applications that are themed with the soothing pastel colors that we all love.
 </p>

 &nbsp;